stianloader/Micromixin/README.md

 ## Modules

-The Micromixin framework comes in five modules.
+The Micromixin framework comes in six modules.

- - "micromixin-annotations" includes
-all the traditional mixin annotations that are implemented by Micromixin - nothing more.
+ - "micromixin-annotations" includes all the traditional mixin annotations that are implemented by Micromixin - nothing more.
  - "micromixin-transformer" includes the transformer - i.e. it is the heart of the project.
  - "micromixin-runtime" includes everything needed to run transformed classes (such as the CallbackInfo classes).
  - "micromixin-test-j8" includes tests for Micromxin and is the least interesting part of the project.
+ - "micromixin-remapper", an add-on library for stianloader-remapper in order to remap mixin classes.
+It is developed under https://github.com/stianloader/micromixin-remapper
+ - "micromixin-backports" includes micromixin-specific annotations and adds support for their use within mixin environments.
+Note: The backports do not come with an annotation processor bundled.

 <b>Warning: In 90% of cases you'll want to bundle micromixin-transformer alongside
 micromixin-runtime.
 Due to there being no strict dependencies between the classes,